thewatermethod/thewatermethod.com/posts/cursed-blood-the-gilt.md

 <div class="ose-class-feature">
 <h3>Healing</h3>
 <p>Healing spells do not work on the Gilt, as they have no true flesh to restore.
-One must know the Repair Form spell.
+One must know the Repair Gilt Form spell.
 Luckily, they are resilient and heal quickly.
 A long rest heals 1d6 HP, twice the standard 1d3.</p>
 </div>

 <div class="ose-class-feature">